top of page

 MidnightOil2023-74.jpg

-Allison is invested in bridging the gap between performers and scholars, practicing public musicology through engagements such as her position as guest lecturer for the Connecticut SummerFest, and as the Artistic Board President and co-founder of the Midnight Oil Collective.
+Chu is invested in bridging the gap between performers, scholars, and the public through her work as the co-founder of the Midnight Oil Collective, and current partner of MOC Innovations, a firm that reimagines how cultural assets are incubated and scaled into transmedia enterprises.
 She also writes for the Boston Lyric Opera.

 MOC Logo black circle Transparent.png